 A friend of mine was at a frozen yogurt place and wanted to sit down but saw a sign saying women are not allowed to sit inside.
 She asked why not and the worker said Hai’a officers won’t allow it.
 There was no clear indication it was single section, the place was secluded and there was nobody else around, so why not she asked?

 Why were women allowed to enter, but not to sit down?
 The friendly salesperson then told her how one time some Saudi women had been sitting there and muttawa had raided the place to prevent this HUGE vice.
 The women had left but the poor Filipino worker was accused of not preventing it and his “charge” was allowing women to sit inside.
 What happened then is quite unbelievable.
 The Riyadh Vice Cops had actually HAND AND LEG CUFFED the worker, treating him as if he was one of the most dangerous criminals in the world.
 He spent two nights in jail for this horrid offense of allowing women to sit..
 I don’t think they even leg-cuff mafia bosses or serial killers in such a manner!

 When the muttawa finally left we went to talk to the salesclerk because he looked absolutely devastated and about to cry.
 He told me how this same muttawa comes to his shop almost everyday and always picks on him.
-I must mention this was a well mannered, friendly young fellow, he was definitely not one of those overly “helpful” and slimy salesmen there are out there.
-He continued that the muttawa always complained and lectured him on his appearance and there was nothing he could do to stop it.
+I must mention this was a well mannered, friendly young fellow, he was definitely not one of those overly “helpful” salesmen who think their job is to guess women’s clothing sizes under the abayas.
+The salesman continued that the muttawa always complained and lectured him on his appearance and there was nothing he could do to stop it.

 The first time the muttawa midget came, it was the ear length hair which had been deemed too long.
 The Hai’a guy made him leave work right there and then to cut the hair short or face jail sentence.